tmpfs/mxl/README.md

 ### Launch Filter

-Use the `-p | --pattern` option to filter by regular expression pattern, matches are performed on the file name.
+Use the `-p | --pattern` option to filter by regular expression pattern, matches are performed on the full file path.

 ```
 mxl -a -p test